"No one ever said it sounded weird,” Gao Hong says.

 "The conductor asked me, ‘But how will you know where you're at in the piece?’
 And I said ‘Don't worry; I will know.’"

-Capping all that is going on now in Gao's professional life is a concert taking place April 3 at the Ordway, celebrating her 50th year of playing the pipa and the birth centenary of her legendary teacher, Lin Shicheng.
+Capping it all off was a 2021 concert at the Ordway, celebrating her 50th year of playing the pipa and the birth centenary of her legendary teacher, Lin Shicheng.

-Hunting Eagles Catching Swans, the album that Gao made with Lin in 1996 in Minneapolis, was re-released recently, and her 50th anniversary show will include an improvisation dedicated to the man she calls "the Ravi Shankar of the pipa."
-Much of Gao's music will feature in the program, including orchestral works (with the Kenwood Orchestra) , chamber pieces and solo items.
-Friends, colleagues and former students will join Gao for the celebration.
+Hunting Eagles Catching Swans, the album that Gao made with Lin in 1996 in Minneapolis, was re-released recently, and her 50th anniversary show included an improvisation dedicated to the man she calls "the Ravi Shankar of the pipa."
+Much of Gao's music was featured in the program, including orchestral works (with the Kenwood Orchestra) , chamber pieces and solo items.
+Friends, colleagues and former students joined Gao for the celebration.

 At a time of seemingly unceasing turbulence and conflict in the world, she feels that listeners value the type of cross-cultural collaboration she espouses in her music.